Arksine/moonraker/docs/configuration.md

 # all changes in state to the state topic.
 retain_command_state: False
 # To query a tasmota device we send the command topic without a payload.
-# Otpionally we could send a "?" as the payload.
+# Optionally we could send a "?" as the payload.
 query_topic: cmnd/tasmota_switch/POWER
 # query_payload: ?
 state_topic: stat/tasmota_switch/POWER